nacimgoura/nacimgoura/README.md

 # 💫 About Me:
-🔭 I’m currently working on my Skills.<br>🌱 I’m currently learning more about Rust and Blockchain development.<br>💬 I’m looking for help with Exploring New Technologies.<br>📫 How to reach me: Email - nacim.goura.dev@gmail.com<br>😄 Pronouns: He/His<br>⚡ Fun fact: My favourite dishe is ramen
+🔭 I’m currently working on my Skills.<br>🌱 I’m mainly Golang developer but I'm currently learning more about Rust and Blockchain development.<br>💬 I’m looking for help with Exploring New Technologies.<br>📫 How to reach me: Email - nacim.goura.dev@gmail.com<br>😄 Pronouns: He/His<br>⚡ Fun fact: My favourite dishe is ramen

 ## 🌐 Socials: